simonvh/gimmemotifs-manuscript/manuscript.md

 The regulatory networks that determine cell and tissue identity are robust, yet remarkably flexible.
-Transcription factors (TFs) control the expression of genes by binding to their cognate DNA sequences, TF motifs, in cis-regulatory elements.
+Transcription factors (TFs) control the expression of genes by binding to their cognate DNA sequences, TF motifs, in cis-regulatory elements [doi:10.1016/j.cell.2018.01.029].
 To understand how genetic variation affects binding and to elucidate the role of TFs in regulatory networks we need to be able to accurately model binding of TFs to the DNA sequence.

-The most widely adopted representation of TF binding is the position frequency matrix (PFM).
+The specificity of DNA-binding proteins can be modeled using various representations [@yO7FsE2K].
+One of the most widely adopted is the position frequency matrix (PFM).
 This matrix, a TF motif, contains (normalized) frequencies of each nucleotide at each position in a collection of aligned binding sites.
+These PFMs can be derived from high-throughput experiments such as Chromatin Immunoprecipitation followed by sequencing (ChIP-seq) [@YuvogFWT;
+@jUNvk96Q; @1FStCACaF;
+@14naBuW39],
-These PFMs can be derived from high-throughput experiments such as ChIP-sequencing, HT-SELEX or Protein Binding Microarrays (PBMs).
-Through straightforward transformations PFMs can be expressed as a weight matrix, using log likelihoods, or information content, using the Kullback-Leibler divergence.
+HT-SELEX [@ZFIFozC9] or Protein Binding Microarrays (PBMs) [@ZfeCID7o].
+Through straightforward transformations a PFM can be expressed as a weight matrix, using log likelihoods, or information content, using the Kullback-Leibler divergence.

 Even though the PFM is a convenient representation, it has certain limitations.
-A PFM cannot model inter-nucleotide dependencies, that are known to affect binding of certain TFs.
+A PFM cannot model inter-nucleotide dependencies, which are known to affect binding of certain TFs.
 Multiple different representations have been proposed [@Jc96vlRF; @1F4IFj9vd; @7nxD51Mq; @nswYGz33; @1FTeX7ahA], but no single one of these has gained much traction.
 Ultimately we will need these types of advanced models to accurately represent TF binding.
-However, PFMs still serve as a useful abstraction that enables an intuitive understanding of TF binding.
+However, PFMs still serve as a very useful abstraction that enables an intuitive understanding of TF binding.

 Here, we present GimmeMotifs, a Python module and set of command-line tools for TF motif analysis.
 Amongst other possibilities it can be used to perfom *de